digital-land/digital-land/content/guidance/developer-contributions/index.md

 Developer contributions data has a wide range of current and potential uses, including:

-* planning land and housing developing
+* planning land and housing development
 * creating new digital services
 * giving community members insight into local development and how they can influence it